What is data reduction?

 Deduplication is a process of data reduction that is essentially based on preventing data redundancies in the storage system.
-For this, a deduplication engine is used, which generates special algorithms to identify and eliminate redundant files and data blocks.
-This can be integrated into backup software or hardware used for storing information, or implemented as an intermediary appliance.
+It can be implemented either at the storage target or at the data source.
+A deduplication engine is used, which uses special algorithms to identify and eliminate redundant files or data blocks.
+The main area of application for deduplication is data backup.

-The aim of deduplication in storage techniques is to write only as much information on non-volatile storage media as is necessary to be able to reconstruct a file without losses.
-The more duplicates are deleted, the smaller the data volume that needs to be stored or transferred becomes.

 The identification of duplicates can be done at file-level with Git or Dropbox, for example.
 However, a more efficient method is the use of deduplication algorithms, which work on a sub-file level.
 To do this, files are first broken down into data blocks (chunks) and awarded unique checksums, or hash values.
-The tracking database, which contains every checksum, acts as the central supervisory entity.
+The tracking database, which contains every checksum, acts as a central supervisory entity.

 The block-based deduplication methods can be broken down into two variations:

 - Fixed block length: Files are divided into sections of exactly the same length based on the cluster size of the file or RAID system (typically 4 KB)

 - Variable block length: The algorithm divides the data into different blocks, the length of which varies depending on the type of data to be processed.

 The way blocks are divided has a massive influence on the efficiency of the data duplication.
 This is especially noticeable when deduplicated files are subsequently modified.
 When using fixed block sizes, if a file is changed, all subsequent segments are also classified as new by the deduplication algorithm due to the shift in block boundaries.
 This increases the computing effort and use of bandwidth.